KDE/digikam-doc/setup_application/miscs_settings.rst

 Spellcheck Settings
 -------------------

-This section allows to control the speel-scheking operations done in background in all text edit widgets.
+This section allows to control the spellchecking operations done in background in all text edit widgets.

 .. figure:: images/setup_miscs_spellcheck.webp